dascentral/dotfiles/software/laravel-valet.md

 Assuming PHP Has been installed via [Homebrew](https://brew.sh/), there may be challenges when upgrading PHP.
 The following steps, courtesy of [Jeffrey Way](https://twitter.com/jeffrey_way), should help resolve any issues.

-1. Update global Composer dependencies. (composer global update)
+1. Update global Composer dependencies - `composer global update`
-2. Reinstall Valet (valet install)
+2. Reinstall Valet - `valet install`
-3. Make sure Valet is using PHP 7.4 (valet use php@7.4)
+3. Make sure Valet is using PHP 7.4 - `valet use php@7.4`
-4. If still failing, upgrade nginx/dnsmasq (brew upgrade nginx && brew upgrade dnsmasq)
+4. If still failing, upgrade nginx/dnsmasq - `brew upgrade nginx && brew upgrade dnsmasq`
-5. Make sure Brew isn't linked to an older version of PHP (brew unlink php@7.2)
+5. Make sure Brew isn't linked to an older version of PHP - `brew unlink php@7.2`

 ## Troubeshooting